chasingMango/GarminConnectBackup/README.md

 This is an alpha.
 Lots of error handling / exceptions not handled as of right now.

-You can run the Python code directly from the zip file by navigating to it in commandline and entering:

-python “zip_filename”

-Example:

-	python “GBC 2017 07 30.zip”

 Enter email, username, and place you want to backup the data.
 If you don’t put a backup location, it will create a folder called “garmin_data” at current directory.

 Click Connect.